lapinell/FCC-symmetric-diff/README.md

 - Allow only one choice at a time
 - Add to List
+  - Allow a maximum of 10 items per list
+  - Show a new input for the chosen type
+    - Number: text input
+    - boolean: radio input
+    - string: text input
 - Remove from list
+  - Remove button in preview beside each item

 1. Show a preview of each list before submitting them.